jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+not really using define component... just using options api

+rows can be done with v-if.
+Hardcode max number.

 removing stat columns can be done super hackily by just hiding.

 but for chainging number of years, the tabulation for a column need to factor out the "removed" year.